OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 3
 ### Benefits
 ### Activity
-Where secrets are not pre-defined or dependant on another system, they should be generated afresh during the deployment process.
-This mechanism should meet appropriate best practices such as using a cryptographically secure pseudorandom number generator if the value is to be randomly generated.
+Where secrets are not predefined or dependant on another system, generate them during the deployment process.
+Follow appropriate best practices such as using a cryptographically secure pseudorandom number generator if you generate this value randomly.

-Implement checks, to be run periodically, that detect the presence of of secrets in code repositories and files.
-Tools can be configured, for instance, to look for known strings, as well as unknown high entropy strings.
-In systems such as code repositories, where a history is also maintained, the historic versions should be included in the checks.
+Implement checks that detect the presence of secrets in code repositories and files, and run them periodically.
+Configure tools to look for known strings and unknown high entropy strings, for instance.
+In systems such as code repositories, where there is a history, include the versions in the checks.

-When potential secrets are discovered, these should be qualified as being sensitive values, and then either removed or rendered non-sensitive.
-In some cases, it will be possible to remove the value.
-However, in other cases, such as a historic file in a code repository, it may be required to refresh the value on the system that consumes the secret.
-In this way, if the secret were discovered by an attacker, it would no longer be useful to them.
+Mark potential secrets you discover as sensitive values, and either remove them or render them non-sensitive.
+If you cannot remove them, from  a historic file in a code repository, for example, you may need to refresh the value on the system that consumes the secret.
+This way, if an attacker discovers the secret, it will not be useful to them.

 ### Maturity Questions
 #### Q 1